Top 50 Most Popular Irish Movies

 Average

-The film is notable for its performances, particularly that of Samantha Morton, who received critical acclaim for her portrayal of Sarah.
-It was nominated for three Oscars for Best Original Screenplay for the Sheridans, Best Actress for Samantha Morton, and Best Supporting Actor for Djimon Hounsou.
+The film is celebrated for its outstanding performances, with Samantha Morton receiving high praise for her role as Sarah.
+"In America" garnered three Academy Award nominations: Best Original Screenplay for the Sheridan family, Best Actress for Morton, and Best Supporting Actor for Hounsou.

 15